caseylmanus/caseylmanus.github.io/_posts/2014-11-18-Eight-Queens-in-Go-(GoLang).md

 In computer science this problem is most often implemented as nQueens, meaning n Queens on an n x n board.
 To read more about the problem see [here](http://en.wikipedia.org/wiki/Eight_queens_puzzle).

-Implementing this in GO was extremely easy, and fast.
-I didn't do any performance calculations, but compared to previous interations I've done in C++, C#, Java, and others this version seems to perform the best.
+Implementing this in GO was extremely easy, and fast to implement.
 You can run an example on the [Go Playground](http://play.golang.org/p/9fJhbkQj8c)

 Here is the source code on GitHub: